How to Speak the Same Language as Your Software Development Team

 I’ll do my own design!

 Many of our clients tried to do just that.
-They would combine two to three designs from similar platforms and come up with something new to save money.
+They would combine two to three designs from similar platforms and create something new to save money.
 Sure, do it if you are a designer.
 Otherwise, let the pros do it.

 When clients did the design, we always had the following problems: